 We came across an article recently about what is apparently a hot topic on Twitter and other social media sites — using reusable toilet paper.
-The product is even available online.

 For RVers, the topic might have a little more relevance than for residents of traditional homes.
 Some RVers report they never put toilet paper into their black water (sewer) tanks.
 They claim, with ample evidence, that toilet paper (some is worse than others) can often render tank gauges inaccurate, or can plug the tank to make emptying it difficult or impossible.